Student Standards of Conduct & Disciplinary Process

 The ACC-issued email address will be the primary method of corresponding with students.
 When correspondence is to be sent via U.S. Mail, a student’s official address throughout either of the disciplinary processes described herein will be the address on file in the Admissions and Enrollment Office.
 Students are responsible for ensuring their mailing address is current and for monitoring their ACC-issued email account.

 4. General Disciplinary Action Process

-Violations of the Student Standards of Conduct are investigated by the Dean or Associate Dean of Student Affairs and by the Student Affairs Division specifically.
+Violations of the Student Standards of Conduct are investigated by the Dean of Student Affairs and by the Student Affairs Division specifically.
 Exceptions to this occur when a student violates a program-specific policy that is not addressed in the Student Standards of Conduct or violations of the Student Standards of Conduct are discovered in the course of an investigation under another policy or rule.
 A Conduct Notification Report detailing alleged violations of the Student Standards of Conduct by an ACC student must be completed.
 The general disciplinary procedure is as follows:

-- The alleged violation must be reported using a Conduct Notification Report and submitted to the appropriate Dean or Associate Dean of Student Affairs.
+- The alleged violation must be reported using a Conduct Notification Report and submitted to the appropriate Dean of Student Affairs.
 This process will also be utilized in response to the receipt of a Police Incident Report referring conduct that can be addressed under this policy.
-Alleged violations occurring at ACC centers are reported to the center coordinator, while off-campus and Distance Learning incidents are reported to the Associate Vice Chancellor of Student Support Services who will then forward the report to the designated North, Central, or South Regional Executive Dean of Student Affairs for review by the appropriate Dean or Associate Dean of Student Affairs.
+Alleged violations occurring at ACC centers are reported to the center coordinator, while off-campus and Distance Learning incidents are reported to the Associate Vice Chancellor of Student Support Services who will then forward the report to the designated North, Central, or South Regional Executive Dean of Student Affairs for review by the appropriate Dean of Student Affairs.

-- The Dean or Associate Dean of Student Affairs will conduct a preliminary review of the allegation which may include convening separate conferences, characterized by active listening, with the complainant and the respondent to understand the nature of the alleged violation.
-It is helpful for the Dean or Associate Dean of Student Affairs and the students to discuss the circumstances and issues of the alleged violation and to identify possible resolutions.
+- The Dean of Student Affairs will conduct a preliminary review of the allegation which may include convening separate conferences, characterized by active listening, with the complainant and the respondent to understand the nature of the alleged violation.
+It is helpful for the Dean of Student Affairs and the students to discuss the circumstances and issues of the alleged violation and to identify possible resolutions.